OmSalave/MiniProjects/README.md

 # Projects

-All my past and future projects will be stored here.
+All my past and future mini projects will be stored here.